-Former Rice baseball letterman Patrick Hallmark (Brown College) is in his eighth year of coaching at his alma mater.
+Former Rice baseball letterman Patrick Hallmark is in his ninth year of coaching at his alma mater.

 When the task of recruiting was added to his list of responsibilities Hallmark hit the ground running.
-The former Owl has identified the top prospects from around the region and across the nation who could not only play at the elite level that Rice baseball has reached, but also thrive in the University's challenging academic curriculum.
-In addition to a host of prep accolades for the signees, two of Hallmark's current class were drafted by the major leagues but chose to enroll at Rice.
+As a former Rice student-athlete, Hallmark is uniquely qualified to identify the top prospects from across the nation who could not only play at the elite level that the Owl baseball program has reached, but also thrive in the University's challenging academic curriculum.
+In addition to a host of prep accolades bestowed on his classes of signees, two of Hallmark's current Owls were drafted by the major leagues but chose to enroll at Rice.

-By carrying out coach Graham's directives, Hallmark helped the Owls rank among the Conference USA leaders in hits, doubles and runs scored in 2012.
-Last season Rice outscored its opponents by more than 140 total runs and averaged a steady 5.6 runs per game.
+Hallmark helped the Owls rank among the C-USA leaders in hits, doubles and runs scored in 2012.
+That year Rice outscored its opponents by more than 140 total runs and averaged a steady 5.6 runs per game.
 With 106 doubles Hallmark's hitters showed they could hit for extra bases, but the players also had the skill from his daily training to lead the league in sacrifices and disciplined-enough to draw 279 walks in 60 games.

-Offense is only part of the story.
-On defense, Hallmark's outfielders are well-coached, consistently put in the right spot, and reach a defensive-potential they might never even knew they had.
-Last season Rice outfielders threw-out an eye-opening 14 opposing runners who were attempting to reach an extra base.
+Offense was only part of the story.
+On defense, Hallmark's outfielders were well-coached, consistently put in the right spot, and reached a defensive-potential they might never even knew they had.
+In 2012 Hallmark's outfielders threw-out an eye-opening 14 opposing runners who were attempting to reach an extra base.

-A former catcher for coach Graham, Hallmark started 56 games in 1995 to help lead Rice to its first 40-win season in 11 years.
-In that second-to-last season of the Southwest Conference, he batted .354 against the league with a .430 slugging percentage, 57 runs, and 14 stolen bases in 16 attempts.
+As a former catcher for coach Graham, Hallmark started 56 games in 1995 to help lead Rice to its first 40-win season in 11 years.
+In that second-to-last season of the Southwest Conference, he batted .354 against the league with a .430 slugging percentage, scored 57 runs, and 14 stolen bases in 16 attempts.